-Millennium Park includes over 1,400 acres of outdoor activity, including paved hiking/biking trails, playgrounds (including a ninja warrior course), boating, splash pad and beach.
+Millennium Park has over 1,400 acres of outdoor activity, including paved hiking/biking trails, playgrounds (including a ninja warrior course), boating, splash pad and beach.

 While the beach and splash pad have a cost, most of the park is free, making it a very popular thing to do in Grand Rapids with kids.